Difference between single rank and multiple rank when pulling using constraints relative to rest of the system

 (and presumably false negatives).
 This fixes the problem.

-#3 Updated by Magnus Lundborg 10 months ago
+#3 Updated by Magnus Lundborg about 1 year ago

 - Subject changed from Difference between MPI and thread-MPI version pulling using constraints relative to rest of the system to Difference between single rank and multiple rank when pulling using constraints relative to rest of the system